King Solomon's Mines (1937 film): Plot

 That night, Umbopa reveals that he is the son of the former chief who was treacherously killed by the usurper Twala.
 He meets with dissidents, led by Infadoos, who are fed up with Twala's cruel reign.
 Together, they plot an uprising for the next day during the ceremony of the "smelling out of the evildoers."
 However, Umbopa needs Quartermain to devise a plan that the natives think will counter Gagool's magic.

 During the rite, Gagool chooses several natives who are killed on the spot.
 Recalling having made a bet on the previous year's Derby Day, Good notices in his diary that there will be a total solar eclipse that day at exactly 11:15 a.m.
 The quick-thinking Quartermain predicts the eclipse as Gagool approaches Umbopa.
 Umbopa reveals his true identity to the people during the height of the eclipse and the rebellion erupts.
 Both sides gather their forces, and during the ensuing battle, Curtis kills Twala, ending the civil war.

 In the fighting, Kathy slips away to the mine to look for her father.
 She finds him inside, immobilized by a broken leg but clutching a pouch full of diamonds.
 Quartermain, Curtis and Good follow her, but Gagool sets off a rockfall to seal them in.
-Inside they learn that the mine is connected to a volcano which had led the mine to be sealed up long ago.
+Inside they learn that the mine is connected to a volcano, the reason the mine was abandoned long ago.
 Umbopa pursues Gagool back into the mine, where the witch doctor is crushed by falling rocks.
-The new chief manages to free his friends as the volcano was about to erupt and gives them an escort to help them cross the desert.
+The new chief manages to free his friends as the volcano was about to erupt.
+He then gives them an escort to help them cross the desert.